Emmanuelxsx/DevOps-Project/PROJECT 3/Project3.md

 `sudo mysql`

-and configuring a database user on and setting login password for Mysql respectively
+Next, configure a database user on and setting login password for Mysql

 `ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'PassWord.1';`